 I wrote this post like I talk to myself and, while I could have padded it more, lots of people have been coming to me recently in dire need of “straight talk”.
 This post is dedicated to my dear friends and clients who have shared their lives and fears with me lately.
 What is it about the fall?
 It’s a season of change, reflection, and getting charged for the year ahead.
 It’s a time for transformation.
 If you really want to make things happen, you have to ask yourself some hard questions first.
 While this isn’t the complete formula, here’s a kick-start: it takes 1 part Nike (aka “Just Do It”), 1 part people, 2 parts discipline, 2 parts humility, and 5 parts crazy.
 Read on, friends.

 Fear.
-Every “big” thing I’ve ever accomplished in my life I was terrified of at one point.
-Fear is the biggest thing preventing you from really making things happen.
+The most meaningful things I’ve accomplished in my life were things I was terrified of at one point.
+Fear can hold us back from making things happen.
 Right now, you already know the answers.
 You know not-so-deep down what you have to do.
 You just have a million excuses and fears as to why you can’t get there.
 My job as a consultant is to hear the fear.
 I was a personal trainer in Manhattan for several years, during which time I learned more about self-imposed limitations than I care to share.
 I have heard every excuse for living an unhappy life and the truth of the matter is (and no one likes to hear this)… it’s all in your head.
 Face real facts, not the constant mental chatter that holds you back from living the life of success you deserve.
 When you simply identify your fear, worlds of possibility open up.

 Write down what you are really afraid of and get as specific as possible… “I’m afraid of ___ because ___.”
 Sounds easy, but did you actually do it just now?
 I have a favorite phrase: feel the fear and do it anyway.
 That does not mean blindly dive in.
 Fear does exist for a reason.
 It makes us question ourselves, weigh the pros and cons, and get connected with our gut instincts.
 Listen to that; there’s the feel the fear part.
 Then, accept it as fear, not fact.
 Act on it strategically, purposefully, and with support.
 Which brings me to my next point…